Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Discussion and conclusion

 Our model does not include any mutual friction between grains, though many papers stressed important roles of the friction in DST for dense suspensions and dense dry granular flows~\cite{Otsuki11,Seto13,Mari14,Bi11,Pica11,Haussinger13,Grob14}.
 In this sense, our analysis does not answer the mechanism of DST observed in typical experiments and simulations for dense suspensions.
-The difficulty including the mutual friction in terms of statistical mechanics is to have the contributions from the coupled stress and the spin temperature in addition to the shear stress, the normal stress difference and the pressure.
 A recent paper has already partially reproduced a hysteresis in the flow curve, which is one of the characteristics of the DST by choosing the shear stress, the temperature (the pressure) and the spin temperature~\cite{Saitoh16}.

+One can replace the base distribution $f_{\rm eq}(\bm{V})$ by $f_{\rm ss}(\bm{V})$ which is the steady velocity distribution of the granular gas under the Fokker-Planck thermostat when we discuss highly dissipative granular gases.
+This $f_{\rm ss}(\bm{V})$ can be represented by